MazX0p/WmiEye/README.md

 WmiEye is a C program that monitors the Windows Management Instrumentation (WMI) event logs for any events that match Sigma rules and sends alerts to Elasticsearch.
 The program is designed to run in the background and can be used for threat detection and response.

-The program reads Sigma rules from JSON files in the `sigmarules` directory and compares them with WMI event log entries.
+The program reads Sigma rules from `JSON` or `YMAL` files in the `sigmarules` directory and compares them with WMI event log entries.
 If there is a match between an event log entry and a Sigma rule, the program sends an alert to Elasticsearch with the event and rule information.
 The program also uses bookmarks to keep track of the last event processed and resumes monitoring after a restart.

 ## Features